 Are you wondering how you can address equity in your writing assessments?

 The Center for Writing has drafted this set of recommendations and resources to help you.
 Including this workshop in May.

 Writing in Psychology - UG Instructor Cross-Pollination Events

 Invitation to All UG Instructors (faculty, staff, and grad students)

-Have a writing assignment or activity you are excited about or are struggling with?
-Join us for an exchange of writing assignment and activity ideas over lunch or happy hour!
+- Have a writing assignment or activity you are excited about or are struggling with?
+Join us for an exchange of writing assignments and activity ideas over lunch or happy hour!